OFC Belasitsa Petrich: Financial problems and relegations to lower leagues

 After they were relegated to the B Group in 2009, it was discovered that the team was in serious financial and administrative irregularities, and their future was very unclear.
 Belasitsa could not register enough players for the 2009–10 B Group, so they were disqualified before the season started.
 They were administratively relegated to the V AFG for that season.
 In 2012, further economic problems began and the team was in danger from ceasing its operations.
 However, the team is eventually saved, with the financial support coming from the Municipality of Petrich.
-Belasitsa was further relegated to the fourth tier of Bulgarian football, the regional amateur league for the 2012-13 season.
+Belasitsa was further relegated to the fourth tier of Bulgarian football, the regional amateur league for the 2012–13 season.
 They achieved first place and were promoted back to the V AFG.

 In the next few seasons, the club managed to rebuild their first team and returned to their original stadium, after it had license issues.
 In seasons 2020/21 and 2021/22, the team had largely fought for promotion to the Second League, but Belasitsa narrowly missed the first spot by a few points on both occasions.

 Belasitsa had a very strong 2021-22 season, finishing in first place in the Southwest Third League and clinching promotion to the Second League after several seasons in the lower leagues.

+In 2023, the club celebrated its 100th anniversary.